 Drama R Running time: 1:54

-IMDB rating: 6.9 Aspect: Wide; Languages: English; Subtitles: French, Spanish; Audio: DD Surr.
+IMDB rating: 6.9 Aspect: Wide; Languages: English; Subtitles: English, French, Spanish; Audio: DD Surr.

 John Boorman's 1985 South American epic never quite gets all of its gears working simultaneously, but it remains an often startling work with an extraordinary performance by the director's own son, Charley Boorman.
 Powers Boothe plays an American engineer working on a dam project in Brazil.
 When his young son is seemingly absorbed one day into the dense perils and beauty of the Amazon rain forest, Boothe's character goes on a protracted, 10-year search for him.
 In the interim, Boorman puts his full storytelling powers to work by characteristically exploring the arcane rhythms and dangers of an indigenous world hidden from ordinary view.
 Specifically, Boorman leads us into the life of a forest tribe who have assimilated the missing child and who will ultimately send him back with the opposite of his father's pro-development sensibility.
 The movie is gorgeous to behold, and it's great fun watching Boorman find ever-novel ways of making the same film again and again.